Can a Mediation Analysis of EMPA-REG Explain How Empagliflozin Reduces Cardiovascular Mortality?

 - Ferrannini E, Bladi S, Frascerra S, et al. Renal handling of ketones in response to sodium-glucose cotransporter 2 inhibition in patients with type 2 diabetes.
 Diabetes Care 2017;40:771-6.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Stress
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Stress

 Keywords: Diabetes Mellitus, Type 2, Sodium Potassium Chloride Symporter Inhibitors, Hematocrit, Uric Acid, Fatty Acids, Nonesterified, Blood Pressure, Hemoglobin A, Glycosylated, Cholesterol, HDL, Plasma Volume, Angiotensin-Converting Enzyme Inhibitors, Sodium, Glucose, Erythropoiesis, Ketone Bodies, Glomerular Filtration Rate, Proteomics, Body Mass Index, Stroke Volume, Vasoconstriction, Glucosides, Benzhydryl Compounds, Hypoglycemic Agents, Benzazepines, Heart Failure, Myocardial Ischemia, Anemia, Diuresis, Biological Markers, Albumins, Cardiovascular Diseases, Oxidative Stress, Phenotype, Erythropoietin, Triglycerides